jenrichmond/apero-site/content/blog/i-dont-have-to-google-series/2022-09-29-idhtg-string-stuff/index.markdown

 ---

-Sometimes you have a column in your data frame that is text, but some of it you don't need.
+Sometimes you have a column in your data frame that is text, but there is some of it that you don't need.
 Lets say your data looks like this...